 DISCLAIMER OF CONSEQUENTIAL DAMAGES

-10.19.1 Disclaimer.
-WITH RESPECT TO CLAIMS BETWEEN THE PARTIES, (AND SPECIFICALLY EXCLUDING THE PARTIES’ THIRD PARTY INDEMIFICATION OBLIGATIONS SET FORTH IN ARTICLE 7), NEITHER PARTY, ITS AFFILIATES OR SUBCONTRACTORS NOR THEIR RESPECTIVE AGENTS OR EMPLOYEES SHALL BE LIABLE TO THE OTHER FOR ANY INDIRECT, SPECIAL, EXEMPLARY, PUNITIVE, INCIDENTIAL OR CONSEQUENTIAL LOSSES OR DAMAGES INCURRED BY EITHERPARTY OR ANY THIRD PARTY, INCLUDING BUT NOT LIMITED TO, LOSS OF PROFITS THAT MAY RESULT FROM ANY ACTION OR INACTION OF THE OTHER PARTY OR FROM THE BREACH OF THIS AGREEMENT, OR COLLATERAL CONTRACT, REGARDLESS OF WHETHER THE CLAIM IS IN CONTRACT OR TORT, OR EVEN IF THE LOSSES OR DAMAGES ARISE OUT OF DIRECT OR INDIRECT, ACTUALACUTAL OR ALLEGED SOLE, JOINT, CONCURRENT, COMPARATIVE, CONTRIBUTORY, ACTIVE OR PASSIVE NEGLIGENCE, BREACH OF CONTRACT, OR OTHER LEGAL THEORY, AND REGARDLESS OF THE FAULT OF SUCH PARTY OR ANY THIRD PARTY FAULT.
+10.1 Disclaimer.
+WITH RESPECT TO CLAIMS BETWEEN THE PARTIES, (AND SPECIFICALLY EXCLUDING THE PARTIES’ THIRD PARTY INDEMIFICATION OBLIGATIONS SET FORTH IN ARTICLE 7), NEITHER PARTY, ITS AFFILIATES OR SUBCONTRACTORS NOR THEIR RESPECTIVE AGENTS OR EMPLOYEES SHALL BE LIABLE TO THE OTHER FOR ANY INDIRECT, SPECIAL, EXEMPLARY, PUNITIVE, INCIDENTIAL OR CONSEQUENTIAL LOSSES OR DAMAGES INCURRED BY EITHER PARTY, INCLUDING BUT NOT LIMITED TO, LOSS OF PROFITS THAT MAY RESULT FROM ANY ACTION OR INACTION OF THE OTHER PARTY OR FROM THE BREACH OF THIS AGREEMENT, OR COLLATERAL CONTRACT, REGARDLESS OF WHETHER THE CLAIM IS IN CONTRACT OR TORT, OR IF THE LOSSES OR DAMAGES ARISE OUT OF DIRECT OR INDIRECT, ACTUAL OR ALLEGED SOLE, JOINT, CONCURRENT, COMPARATIVE, CONTRIBUTORY, ACTIVE OR PASSIVE NEGLIGENCE, BREACH OF CONTRACT, OR OTHER LEGAL THEORY, AND REGARDLESS OF THE FAULT OF SUCH PARTY.

-CONTRACTOR AND ITS PARENT, SUBSIDIARIES AND AFFILIATES AND THEIR RESPECTIVE OFFICERS, DIRECTORS, SHAREHOLDERS, EMPLOYEES, AGENTS, SERVANTS, SUBCONTRACTORS, LEGAL REPRESENTATIVES, SUCCESSORS, ASSIGNS AND INSURERS SHALL HAVE NO LIABILITY WHATSOEVER FOR THE SERVICES PROVIDED BY THEM TO CITIZENS UNDER THIS AGREEMENT UNLESS SUCH SERVICES OR SCOPE OF SERVICES ARE PROVIDED IN A MANNER WHICH WOULD EVIDENCE GROSS NEGLIGENCE OR WILLFUL MISCONDUCT ON THE PART OF CONTRACTOR OR ITS EMPLOYEES, AGENTS, SERVANTS OR SUBCONTRACTORS.
-NO ACT OR OMISSION WHICH MAY BE THE RESULT OF AN ERROR OF JUDGMENT OR MISTAKE MADE IN GOOD FAITH SHALL BE CONSIDERED GROSS NEGLIGENCE OR WILLFUL MISCONDUCT.
-NOTWITHSTANDING ANY OTHER PROVISION OF THIS AGREEMENT OR OTHERWISE, THE AGGREGATE AMOUNT OF CONTRACTOR'S AND CITIZENS’ LIABILITY TO EACH OTHERCITIZENS FOR ALL CLAIMSOF CITIZENS OF ANY KIND WHETHER BASED ON CONTRACT, INDEMNITY, WARRANTY, TORT, STRICT LIABILITY OR OTHERWISE FOR ANY AND ALL LOSSES OR DAMAGES, OR OTHER SUCH LIABILITIES, ARISING FROM THE PARTIES’ PERFORMANCE UNDER THIS AGREEMENTOF THE SERVICES SHALL IN NO EVENT EXCEED THE TOTAL AMOUNT OF $1,000,000.
+NOTWITHSTANDING ANY OTHER PROVISION OF THIS AGREEMENT OR OTHERWISE, THE AGGREGATE AMOUNT OF CONTRACTOR'S AND CITIZENS’ LIABILITY TO EACH OTHER FOR ALL CLAIMS OF ANY KIND WHETHER BASED ON CONTRACT, INDEMNITY, WARRANTY, TORT, STRICT LIABILITY OR OTHERWISE FOR ANY AND ALL LOSSES OR DAMAGES, OR OTHER SUCH LIABILITIES, ARISING FROM THE PARTIES’ PERFORMANCE UNDER THIS AGREEMENT SHALL IN NO EVENT EXCEED THE TOTAL AMOUNT OF $1,000,000.

-AMOUNT OF THE FEES RECEIVED BY CONTRACTOR FOR THE CONTRACTED SERVICES.

-ARTICLE 11CITIZENS AGREES THAT THE COMPENSATION PAID TO CONTRACTOR HEREUNDER REFLECTS THIS LIMITATION OF LIABILITY AND DISCLAIMER OF WARRANTIES.

-ARTICLE 10
+ARTICLE 11

 GENERAL

-11.110.1 Assignment.
+11.1 Assignment.
 Citizens shall not assign, delegate, subcontract or otherwise transfer any of its rights or obligations hereunder without the prior written consent of the other party, which consent shall not be unreasonably withheld or delayed.
-However, Citizens may assign this Agreement to the purchaser of all or substantially all of delayed.

-Citizens gas operations in the state of Arizona without consent from Contractor.
+However, Citizens may assign this Agreement to the purchaser of all or substantially all of Citizens gas operations in the state of Arizona without consent from Contractor.

-11.210.2 Successors and Assigns.
-Subject to Section 11.1,10.1, this Agreement shall be binding upon and inure to the benefit of the parties hereto and their respective successors and permitted assigns.
+11.2 Successors and Assigns.
+Subject to Section 11.1, this Agreement shall be binding upon and inure to the benefit of the parties hereto and their respective successors and permitted assigns.